Fire department offers agility test for potential volunteers - Charles City Press

 “Whether it be day or night, it could be weekends or holidays — that’s kind of the tough part about the job, that you never know when something may happen,” Whipple said.
 “That’s the dedication of a volunteer firefighter.”

-New candidates must complete the class ‘Firefighter 1′, which on average takes six months of classes once or twice a week to complete.
-Class times and the time to complete the course depends on how quickly candidates would like to complete the coursework.
+New candidates must complete the class “Firefighter 1,” which on average takes six months of classes once or twice a week to complete.
+Class times and the time to complete the course depend on how quickly candidates complete the coursework.

 The Charles City department has four full-time firefighters and 30 volunteer positions.